25 Agile metrics and measurements - Measure one damn thing!

 Einstein also says it in his citation: There are things that count.
 Those are the ones we are looking for in this article.

-Agile metrics and measurements - What makes a good metric?
+Measuring agility - What makes a good agile metric?

-Let’s say, the question you ask in your daily stand-up typically is: What did you achieve today?
-This is, therefore, how you “measure” progress in your team.
+Let’s say the question you typically ask in your Daily Stand-up is: What did you accomplish today?
+So that’s how you “measure” progress in your team.

 Good question, right?
 No, not right.
-This question makes you want to show you are busy.
-It pressures you to get your “To do list” done, so that you can proudly update on your metric: Yes, I was very busy in the last 24 hours!
+This question urges the team to show that it is diligent.
+The question puts pressure on the team to complete the “to do list” so that it can proudly point to the metric: Yes, I’ve been pretty busy in the last 24 hours!

-Getting your “To do list” done, is good, is it not?
+But completing the “to do list” is good or not?
 Well, it depends.
-Far more important is something else: reaching your goal.
-This is typically - in case of agile teams - delivering value to your customers.
+Something else is much more important: Namely, achieving the team’s goal.
+This is typically - in the case of agile teams - delivering customer value or, in English, “delivering value”.

-Therefore, a better question (or metric) within your Daily Stand-up would be: “How did I help my team or organization achieve our (sprint) goal in the last 24 hours?”
+A better question (or metric) in your Daily Stand-up would therefore be: “How have you helped your team or organization achieve our (sprint) goal in the last 24 hours?”

-Change the question (or the metric), change how people think and act: effective first, efficient second - to use the words of Peter Drucker.
-Peter Drucker accept.
+Change your question (or the metric), change the way people think and act: first effective, then efficient - in the words of Peter Drucker accept.

-Change the metric, change how people think and act.
+Change the metric - change the way people think and act.

-To use Einstein’s wording, we have to find the one thing (if we want to measure one thing) that can be counted - and that really counts.
+To quote Einstein: We have to find the one thing that can be counted - and that really counts.

 What does really count in an agile transformation?